yat-labs/yat-docs/yat-docs/docs/guides/2_integration.md

 inserting a new one with the updated data.

 :::info
-Note: some category types, such as payment addresses, only allow for one record so when these encounter new records they are replaced.
+Note: some category types, such as payment addresses, only allow for one record by default so when these encounter new records they are replaced.
+A parameter to the edit endpoint `bypass_single_restrictions` set to `true` allows this behavior to be suppressed.
 Please refer to the [Yat record categories](https://api-docs.y.at/docs/categories) for detailed information on record categories.
 :::

 Deleting records requires you to know the hash of the data you're deleting.
 You can calculate this yourself, using a 256-byte